 This a profound truth expressed throughout the vast literature on creativity.
 We can help in many ways, but we cannot supply the imagination that humans are born with (but that their families and teachers traditionally suppress).
 In this case the boys discovered the problem for themselves, “forced” by the weekly reading assignment, and worked independently to solve it.
 My only input was to help them uncover their hidden assumption and gain rather than lose face from their error.

 There are many ways to organize experiences like this for students, so the lesson is not that they must work independently at all stages.
-But it must be their research whether they discover it or not.
+But it must be their research whether they discover the problem or not.
 They must own it emotionally, become engaged in it actively, and work without interference from more experienced people, either independently or cooperatively with other students, during the creative stages of logical development, experimental design and execution, and interpretation.

 Your students’ minds are fine, although they are not practiced in thinking with them.
-Until they do feel safe enough to do it with you, there will be something seriously wrong with their learning environment and you will be unable to help them learn to think effectively.
+Until they feel safe enough to do it with you, there will be something seriously wrong with their learning environment and you will be unable to help them learn to think effectively.
 Trust and respect are central in education; they far overshadow nearly everything else.

-Last term I asked a group of NUS undergraduates whether it could work in Singapore to make heroes of students who fail in creative efforts.
+Mistakes are worth bragging about.
+3M Corporation advertises the most magnificent failures of its employees throughout the corporation, and rewards them financially and with time released from normal duties to try new things.
+This is a way of encouraging creative imagination, and it works.
+Last term I asked a group of undergraduates whether it could work in Singapore to make heroes of students who fail in creative efforts.
 They found the idea intriguing, and concluded that the peer recognition it would generate would be an important factor.
 They cautioned me, however, that both parents and teachers would have to be brainwashed to understand the value, or they would torpedo the idea.

-4. A teacher’s job is not to teach students.
+A teacher’s job is not to teach students.
 A teacher’s responsibility is for students to learn.

 These are not the same.
 I have come to believe that for professors to shift from thinking of themselves as conveyors of information to facilitators of learning is the single most important shift they can make.

 This story is one of many I could tell to illustrate an approach to teaching for creativity in science.
-Simply, this approach minimizes my direct interference with students’ learning, while at the same time providing rich opportunities for them to discover.
+Simply, the approach minimizes my direct interference with students’ learning, and at the same time provides rich opportunities for them to discover.
 It does not preclude guiding students when necessary, but is not based on that presumption.

 © Copyright 2000, Lee Gass.
 All rights reserved.